Walt Disney PicturesThis is a featured page

 • At the end of movies, this logo is usually silent or has the ending theme of the movie playing over it.

-• Some films, such as Flight of the Navigator and The Rescuers Down Under, as well as the 1998 VHS of The Little Mermaid, have the music off-sync with the logo's animation.
+• Some films, such as Flight of the Navigator, The Rescuers Down Under, as well as the 1998 VHS of The Little Mermaid, have the music off-sync with the logo's animation.

 • On re-releases of Disney animated shorts in the 1990s, the logo is silent until the end, when the 1950s Buena Vista music pops up before the cartoon starts.